Motivic height zeta functions

 In this Section, we prove a general proposition that asserts existence of moduli schemes of sections of bounded height in a general context.

-Let $k$ be a field, let $C $ be a projective smooth~$k$-curve; let $\eta$ be its generic point and let $F=k(C)$ be the function field of~$C$.
+Let $k$ be a field, let $C $ be \tcb{an irreducible} projective smooth~$k$-curve; let $\eta$ be its generic point and let $F=k(C)$ be the function field of~$C$.
 Let $C_0$ be a non-empty Zariski open subset of~$C $.